 In confirmed or highly probable cases, the 2015 Centers for Disease Control and Prevention (CDC) guidelines for congenital syphilis recommend aqueous crystalline penicillin G 50,000 units/kg IV every 12 hours for the first 7 days of life and every 8 hours thereafter for a total of 10 days or procaine penicillin G 50,000 units/kg IM once/day for 10 days (see Table: Recommended Dosages of Selected Parenteral Antibiotics for Neonates).
 If ≥ 1 day of therapy is missed, the entire course must be repeated.
 This regimen is also recommended for infants with possible syphilis if the mother fits any of the following criteria:

-In infants with possible syphilis whose mothers were not adequately treated but who are clinically well and have a completely negative full evaluation, a single dose of benzathine penicillin 50,000 units/kg IM is an alternative treatment choice in selected circumstances but only if follow-up is assured.
+In infants with possible syphilis whose mothers were not adequately treated but who are clinically well and have a completely negative full evaluation, a single dose of benzathine penicillin 50,000 units/kg IM is an alternative treatment choice in selected circumstances but only if follow-up is ensured.

 Infants with possible syphilis whose mothers were adequately treated and who are clinically well also can be given a single dose of benzathine penicillin 50,000 units/kg IM.
-Alternatively, if close follow-up is assured, some clinicians defer penicillin and do nontreponemal serologic testing monthly for 3 months and then at 6 months; antibiotics are given if titers rise or are positive at 6 months.
+Alternatively, if close follow-up is ensured, some clinicians defer penicillin and do nontreponemal serologic testing monthly for 3 months and then at 6 months; antibiotics are given if titers rise or are positive at 6 months.

 CSF should be examined before treatment starts.
 The CDC recommends that any child with late congenital syphilis be treated with aqueous crystalline penicillin G 50,000 units/kg IV every 4 to 6 hours for 10 days.
 A single dose of benzathine penicillin G 50,000 units/kg IM may also be given at the completion of the IV therapy.
 Alternatively, if a full evaluation is completely negative and the child is asymptomatic, benzathine penicillin G 50,000 units/kg IM once a week for 3 doses may be used.